shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

  }
 ```

 This is the basic structure of the function.
 It will accept one argument of string data type, which will be a path for the IPFS image (where the image is located).
-The tokenId variable is declared as a uint data type which means unsigned integer data type that can only be a number 0 or above.
-This variable holds an identifier unique number for every Pet token.
+The tokenId variable is declared as a uint data type which means unsigned integer (can only be a number 0 or above, not a negative number).
+This variable holds an unique identifier number for every Pet token.

-- The `_safeMint` is a function that takes the user wallet address and the tokenId to set ownership of NTFS.

-* The `_setTokenURI` function takes the tokenId and the tokenURI(imagePath) and links them together.
-We do this so that every token has an id , an owner, and an image path.
+The `_safeMint` function takes the user's wallet address and the tokenId to create and set ownership of the NFT.
+The `_setTokenURI` function takes the tokenId and the tokenURI (the location of the image) and links them together.
+We do this so that every token has an identifier, an owner, and an image path.

-- Then we emit an event with the tokenId, imagePath, time and user wallet address by calling the `PetNFTCreated`.
+Then we emit an event with the tokenId, tokenURI, timestamp and user wallet address by calling the `emit` function and naming it "PetNFTCreated".

 Lastly, we need to define the PetNFTCreated event.
 This event is really helpful for transaction confirmations, everytime we mint an NFT it will return the NFT tokenId, the imagePath, the time, and user wallet address.